distler/dingus-server/README.md

 ## Using Passenger

-Make sure the `config/environment.rb` file is owned by the user running the httpd server
+Make sure the `config/environment.rb` file is readable by the user running the httpd server.

-    chown www config/environment.rb

 Add

      PassengerPreStart http://myhost.com/dingus/json
      RackBaseURI /dingus

 to your `httpd.conf` file (adjusting the sub-URI where you want the server to appear, according to taste).